maryletteroa/maryletteroa.github.io/_posts/2025-03-19-Python-logging-with-loguru.md

 logger.remove()

 # create a handler that has a custom format
-# items in curly brances {...} are called directives
+# items in curly braces {...} are called directives
 # by default, logs are sent to the sys.stderr
 # sys.stdout outputs to terminal
 # <level> directive uses different colors for different levels